16patsle/phaser3-weapon-plugin/README.md

 Additionally there's the modern build, which at the moment is almost the same as the normal build.
 However it targets the last 2 releases of all the major browsers (Internet Explorer doesn't count as major), and thus only transpiles a few of the newest language features, giving the smallest bundle size and the best performance.
 As time goes on, expect this build to diverge further from the normal build.

+Additionally, the TypeScript-compiled source code of the plugin will be available in the `out/` directory in case you want to consume it from a bundler, but prefer not to set up TypeScript compilation yourself.

 ## Using Plugins in Phaser 3

 There are several ways to load plugins in Phaser 3.
 You can load plugins externally, or include them in your bundle.